 How do I check my credit reports before applying for a loan?

-It’s a good idea to review your credit reports from the three major credit bureaus before applying for any loan, including a personal loan or debt consolidation loan.
+It’s a good idea to review your credit reports from the three major credit bureaus before applying for any loan.
 This will give you a clearer picture of your credit standing and allow you to correct any errors that might affect your application.

 Is credit card refinancing the same as a debt consolidation loan?